voletro/wsa-toolbox/README.md

 **See the [releases](https://github.com/voletro/wsa-toolbox/releases) tab for the latest versions of this application, available in an EXE file.
 Simply run the file to start the tool.**

+**Make sure you enable "Developer Options" in the Windows Subsystem for Android Settings App to make this toolbox function.**

 You can get installation instructions for installing the Windows Subsystem for Android package [here](https://github.com/voletro/wsa-toolbox/blob/main/installation.md).

 To see how to build this app, read on: